DNNCommunity/DNNDocs/content/getting-started/setup/telerik-removal/index.md

 Open the `SiteUrls.config` file within the site root and search for "Telerik".
 Delete all rewrite rules, `<RewriteRule>...</RewriteRule>`, that reference it.

 ### Step 16
-Open the `web.config` file within the site root and search for "Telerik".
-Delete any lines that reference it.
+Open the `web.config` file within the site root and search for "Telerik" and "RadEditorProvider".
+Delete any lines that reference these.

 ### Step 17
 Remove the old extension packages for the Telerik components just removed.